aschleg/ARIMA_Forecasting_R_Excel/README.md

 You can easily clear the generated results by clicking the 'Clear Forecasted Values' buttons.

 And that's it!
 Currently, the date column doesn't do anything other than for your reference, but it's not necessary for the tool.
 If I find time, I'll go back and add that so the displayed graph shows the correct time.
 You also might receive an error when running the forecast.
 This is usually due to the function that finds the best parameters is unable to determine the proper order.
 You can follow the above steps to try and arrange your data better for the function to work.

+Big thanks to <a href="http://www.stat.pitt.edu/stoffer/tsa3/">Professor Stoffer</a> for making his functions available.